-Oles Helping (OH) is the student organization for majors and others interested in social work.
+Serving Our Society (SOS) is the student organization for majors and others interested in social work and family studies.
 The club sponsors volunteer activities and programs of general interest during the school year.
-During Social Work Month in March, they co-sponsor Social Work Career Night with the program and the Center for Expperiential Learning.
+During Social Work Month in March, they co-sponsor Social Work Career Night with the program and the Piper Center for Vocation and Career.
 Alumni/ae living nearby return to campus to describe where their majors in social work have led them.

-Each year, students have the opportunity to attend the Day at the Capitol; an advocacy and education day sponsored by NASW.
+Each year, students have the opportunity to attend the Day at the Capitol, an advocacy and education day sponsored by NASW Minnesota Chapter.

-Social Work Seniors participate in a Retreat on Vocation each Spring, planned by social work faculty and CEL staff, with funding from the Kimer Endowment.
+Social work seniors participate in a Senior Reflection Retreat each Spring, planned by social work faculty, with funding from the Kimer Endowment.